6529-Collections/6529seize-backend/README.md

   - admin user and password (used to create database and new users for the services but not saved in .env file)
   - new database user/password

-- you will be asked to provide Alchemy API key (get one [here](https://docs.alchemy.com/docs/alchemy-quickstart-guide))
+- you will be asked to provide Alchemy API key (get one <a href="https://docs.alchemy.com/docs/alchemy-quickstart-guide" target="_blank" rel="noopener noreferrer">here</a>)

 - at the end of this process:
   - new database created